OptimalKnight/CompetitiveProgramming/Trie/README.md

 ## Output

+The output for the above sample program would be,

     'abcde' is present in the list: 0
     'abcd' is present in the list: 1
     'abcd' is present in the list: 0